adam-rocska/documentation/content/developer/tutorials/data_modules.rst

     x_partner_id              Many2one (``res.partner``)         required
     x_property_id             Many2one (``x_estate.property``)   required
     ========================= ================================== ======================= ===================

+    - Add Access Rights to the ``x_estate.property.offer`` model to allow access to users

     - Create a tree view and a form view with the price, partner_id and status fields.
       No need to create an action or a menu.